bhainesva/jstris-leaderboard-changes/README.md

 The config file has two top level properties
 1. discordWebhook - optional discord webhook url, if provided, change summaries will be posted to the url
+2. skipEmpty - if true, will not print / send to discord a report where there are no changes
-2. reports - array of report configs.
+3. reports - array of report configs.
 A report config has 4 properties.
     1. name - used for labeling output
     2. game - jstris game type (see [jstris api](https://erickmack.github.io/JstrisAPIdocs/#/?id=http-request))
     3. mode - jstris game mode (see [jstris api](https://erickmack.github.io/JstrisAPIdocs/#/?id=http-request)), default 1